Into the Blue 2: The Reef

 Into the Blue 2: The Reef is an American action-thriller direct-to-video film, and a sequel to the 2005 film Into the Blue.
 None of the cast from the first film return, so the sequel only shares similar themes and situations to the original Into the Blue.
-It was directed by Stephen Herek, and was released on DVD in North America on April 21, 2009.
+It was directed by Stephen Herek, and was released on DVD in North America by 20th Century Fox Home Entertainment on April 21, 2009.

 Plot

 In Honolulu, Hawaii, a man dumps containers into the ocean and then goes to meet with men in suits expecting to get paid.
 But because he dumped the containers and altered the schedule of those container shipments to the customer, he is killed.

 Menwhile, a couple, Sebastian and Dani, is dive surfing with a model.
 The group own a snorkeling business that rents out equipment.
 Sebastian does not want to do this line of work forever.

 Sebastian hangs out with his friend and employee Mace and his girlfriend Kimi, Dani's best friend, who have a difficult relationship because Mace tends to get involved with other women.
 While at work, they are visited by Carlton and Azra, a couple who wants to hire them for diving in the North Reef for a week because they are looking for the Spanish ship San Cristobal, which sank somewhere near the North Reef and is rumored to contain a treasure.

 Sebastian has been trying for years to find it but Carlton happens to have a map which may lead to the treasure.
 Sebastian and Dani agree to help the couple.
 The four go on various diving expeditions to find the treasure.

 Dani, Kimi, Sebastian, and Mace eventually get involved in separate beach volleyball competitions.
 Sebastian and Mace go against their main diving competitors, Avery, who dates a girl named Kelsey.
 While at a club, another customer hits on the women and grabs the arm of Azra, who puts him in a headlock.

 Menwhile, Carlton is not really looking for the San Cristobal.
 He actually helps big clients smuggle treasure to other locations.
 The following day, Carlton and Azra tell Sebastian and Dani that if they help them find the two containers, they will earn $500,000.
 If Carlton does not find the containers in a week, the men will kill them.
 He is willing to pay them a lot of money as an apology because the men who hired him know Sebastian and Dani's names and their lives are in danger too.